sgioldasis/bigdata-course-labs/streaming/Using Apache Spark Streaming to Tackle Twitter Hashtags.md

 ## Building the Twitter HTTP Client

-In this step, we will to build a simple client that will get the tweets from Twitter API using Python and passes them to the Spark Streaming instance.
+In this step, we will build a simple client that will get the tweets from Twitter API using Python and passes them to the Spark Streaming instance.
 It should be easy to follow for anyone with a little knowledge of Python.